 In addition to the donations supporting the operating costs of the ARTsmart program, we have received over $100,000 in scholarship assistance for LMU ARTsmart mentors.
 These scholarships allow them to develop their academic, humanistic, and artistic capacities on the way to becoming leaders in their communities.
 Donor support ensures that LMU can continue to educate ethical, talented, and deserving students for generations to come.
 Your generosity, regardless of the size of your gift, will help LMU continue to provide art education to the underserved children in our community.

-If you are interested in supporting ARTsmart, please contact Tara Flynn Frates, Director of Development for CFA, at (310) 338-3093 or email@example.com.
-You may also support ARTsmart by making an online contribution to CFA at go.lmu.edu/cfa.
+If you are interested in supporting ARTsmart, please contact Bryant Keith Alexander, CFA Dean, at (310) 338-7430 or firstname.lastname@example.org.
+You may also support ARTsmart by making an online contribution to CFA at giving.lmu.edu/cfa.